Starting Outlook in Safe Mode

 Is there an other way to troubleshoot Outlook or get into Safe Mode or should I call my IT department?

-When you hold he CTRL button on your keyboard when clicking the Outlook shortcut on your Desktop, Quick Launch toolbar or Start Menu, Outlook will detect this and asks you if you want to start Outlook in Safe Mode.
+When you hold the CTRL button on your keyboard when clicking the Outlook shortcut on your Desktop, Taskbar, Start Menu or Start Screen, Outlook will detect this and asks if you want to start Outlook in Safe Mode.

-If you are using Windows Vista or Windows 7, then there is a Search box in the Start Menu.
+If you are using Windows 7, then there is a Search box in the Start Menu.
 Here type;

 Starting Outlook in Safe Mode via the Start Menu in Windows 7.